 When we first came to Australia, we (Sonisha and I) both subscribed to a sim plan of AUD 55 a month.
 This plan had unlimited data connection and a few hundred minutes of international calls to Nepal.
 At first, we thought, getting certain minutes of free calls to Nepal was good for us as we could talk to our parents straight on the phone.

-But later we realised that we weren’t even using 10% of international calls as we used to talk over the internet (via messenger and Viber) with our parents.
+But later we realised that we weren’t even using 10% of international calls as we used to talk over the internet (via Messenger and Viber) with our parents.
 We stayed on this plan for about a year and later switched to a $40/month plan which didn’t have any international calls to Nepal but still had an unlimited data connection.
 Now we realise that we were paying 30$(15+15) a month for the services we hardly used.

 What I’m trying to share with you is there are always better plans and services in the market.
 A little bit of internet browsing will prove to be very helpful for you.
 Vodafone, Telstra, Optus, Aldi etc always have the best budget plans if you want to minimise your spending on mobile and internet bills.

-Always check for student discount and concession
+Always check for student discounts and concession

 Out of the several awesomeness of being an international student in Australia, the one I feel proud to use is the mindblowing student discounts and concessions you get almost everywhere.

 Also, most events and tickets offer student concessions.
-Similarly, public transportation also have student fares just for you!
+Similarly, public transportation also has student fares just for you!
 In Adelaide Metro, the fare for a 28-day unlimited pass for students is just around 52.50AUD which is half of what normal 28-day pass costs.

 Here are some of my favourite businesses offering student discounts: